November 30, 2020

 Often when developing wild-game recipes, I like to pair animals with plants or flavors native or common in their home range.
-But, sometime it's fun to pluck a wild meat from here and mix it with flavors from over there, and the pheasant is perfect for that kind of experimentation.
+But, sometimes it's fun to pluck a wild meat from here and mix it with flavors from over there, and the pheasant is perfect for that kind of experimentation.

 Although more flavorful than a supermarket chicken, a ringneck's taste isn't that overpowering.
 That makes it a good protein to match with cuisines carrying bigger flavor profiles, such as the spicy notes of the Southwest.